LeeMorinUCF/ECP3004S21/demo_16_Solving_Equations/README.md

 Solving a system of linear equations is also a root-finding problem: it solves for the root ```x``` of ```f(x) = A.dot(x) - b == 0```.
+Solving linear equations, however, is a much more simple problem because the slope of the function is constant.
-There is one more element of complexity when the function is nonlinear.
+There is one more element of complexity when the function is nonlinear: the behavior of the function at one location does not necessarily describe the properties at other locations.
+You may have to try several approaches to find the solution.

 ## The solution